North Devon Association Football League - League Rules

 (ii).
-Separate changing rooms for two teams on, or adjacent to, the ground with adequate heating, warm washing facilities and toilets.
+Separate changing rooms for two teams on, or adjacent to, the ground with shower or warm washing facilities and toilets.

 (iii).
 Separate changing room for match officials on, or adjacent to, the ground with shower or other warm water washing facilities.